HAYATO-Kz/Project-minesweeper/README.md

 ![flag](pic/pic5.png)

 ## What does we learn and use in this project?
-- Java Swing for Graphic User Interface (GUI), for example, using JFrame Form, create buttons.
+- **Java Swing** for Graphic User Interface (GUI), for example, using JFrame Form, create buttons.
-- Using Object for mouse's moving, mouse click and create buttons .
+- Using **Object** for mouse's moving, mouse click, create JButton and create JLebel.
-- Using Inheritance for extend JFrame and JPanel.
+- Using **Inheritance** for extend JFrame and JPanel.
+- Using **Loop** for find the mouse'sposition, count how many mines around the square that you click.

 ## Contributors
 - [**Hayato Kawai**](https://github.com/JP-SKE15) 6010545978